 When iron reserves in the body are exhausted, anemia develops (see Iron Deficiency Anemia).
 Anemia causes paleness, weakness, and fatigue.
 People usually do not notice how pale they are because it happens so gradually.
 Concentration and learning ability may be impaired.
 When severe, anemia may cause shortness of breath, dizziness, and a rapid heart rate.
 Occasionally, severe anemia causes chest pain and heart failure.
 Menstrual periods may stop.

-In addition to anemia, iron deficiency may cause pica (a craving for nonfoods such as ice, dirt, or pure starch), spoon nails (thin, concave fingernails), and restless legs syndrome (an irresistible urge to move the legs when sitting or lying down—see Periodic Limb Movement Disorder and Restless Legs Syndrome).
+In addition to anemia, iron deficiency may cause pica (a craving for nonfoods such as ice, dirt, or pure starch), spoon nails (thin, concave fingernails), and restless legs syndrome (an irresistible urge to move the legs when sitting or lying down—see Periodic Limb Movement Disorder (PLMD) and Restless Legs Syndrome (RLS)).

 Rarely, iron deficiency causes a thin membrane to grow across part of the esophagus, making swallowing difficult.

 Iron deficiency is diagnosed based on symptoms and blood test results.
 Results include a low level of hemoglobin (which contains iron), a low hematocrit (the percentage of blood volume that is red blood cells), and a low number of red blood cells.
 These results indicate anemia.
 However, doctors need more information to distinguish iron deficiency anemia from other causes of anemia, which are treated much differently.
 In iron deficiency anemia, red blood cells are abnormally small.

 Blood tests also include measurement of the following:

 Transferrin: Transferrin is the protein that carries iron in blood when iron is not inside red blood cells.
 If the percentage of iron in transferrin is less than 10%, iron deficiency is likely.